Managing a Kubernetes cluster

 Once you have launched a new cluster, you can interact with it using kubectl

-and a kubeconfig file.
+with a kubeconfig file.

 Prerequisites